 - Try searching online for free templates for emergency information.
-Look for reliable sites such as government or health care organizations and ensure that the template covers everything you need to explain.
-Check out the Mayo Clinic and the American Medical Association as well for forms.
+Look for reliable sites such as government or healthcare organizations and ensure that the template covers everything you need to explain.
+Check out the Mayo Clinic and the American Medical Association as well as for forms.

 - For children with special health care needs, The American Academy of Pediatrics has specially designed forms available.
 These are great to leave with babysitters and other caregivers for your child.